-At 31 December 2016, the Group performed the analysis to determine whether there were any indicators of impairment of its cash generating units ("CGU") as well as performed mandatory annual impairment testing for the CGUs containing goodwill.
-The recoverable amount of each CGU, except for Nizhnevartovskremservis CJSC, was determined based on value-in-use calculations.
+At 31 December 2017, the Group performed an analysis to determine whether there were any indicators of impairment of its cash generating units ("CGU") as well as performed mandatory annual impairment testing for the CGUs containing goodwill.

+The recoverable amount of each CGU containing goodwill was determined based on value-in-use calculations.
 These calculations use cash flow projections based on financial budgets approved by management covering the period of 5 to 10 years.
 In preparing budgets, management considers past performance as well as its projections on the respective CGU's future development and performance, including synergy effects.
 The discount rate used is pre-tax and reflects specific risks relating to the relevant CGUs.
-As a result of these analysis and testing, no impairment was identified for the CGUs of the Group, with the exception of following subsidiaries of the Group: